-The overall length and widths of the boat are 31m and 7.4m respectively and the draught is 1.85m.
+The overall length and width of the boat are 31m and 7.4m, respectively and the draught is 1.85m.
 With a displacement of 138t, the vessel can carry up to eight crew members.

 The boat carries a remotely operated underwater vehicle to conduct mine-clearing and inspection activities in deep waters.
-Diving systems are provided aboard the vessel to support search and recovery, and mine clearance operations.
+Diving systems are provided on board the vessel to support search and recovery as well as mine clearance operations.

 A 14.5mm marine pedestal heavy machine-gun mount fitted at the bow provides defence against lightly armoured surface, marine and air targets.
 With a rate of fire of 450 shots a minute, the machine gun can engage targets at distances of 2km.

-The vessel is armed with Igla man-portable air-defence system (MANPADS) at the stern to defend enemy aircraft, helicopters and remotely operated vehicles.
+The vessel is armed with an Igla man-portable air-defence system (MANPADS) at the stern to defend against enemy aircraft, helicopters and remotely operated vehicles.

-The 55mm remote-controlled counter-sabotage grenade launchers, including ten-barrelled DP-65A and two-barrelled DP-64 are installed at the stern to protect the boat against enemy combat vessels.
-The DP-65A grenade launcher offers a maximum firing range of 500m, while the range of DP-64 is 400m.
+The 55mm remote-controlled counter-sabotage grenade launchers, including ten-barrelled DP-65A and two-barrelled DP-64, are installed at the stern to protect the boat against enemy combat vessels.
+The DP-65A grenade launcher offers a maximum firing range of 500m, while the range of the DP-64 is 400m.

 Power for the Project 21980 class vessel comes from two diesel engines, two fixed-pitch propellers and two diesel generators.

-The maximum speed of the boat is 23kt and the cruising range is 200mi.
+The maximum speed of the boat is 23k and cruising range is 200 miles.
 It can also stay afloat for up to five days.